 Otherwise, you can get a taxi to the airport from the jetty for about RM70.
 You can bargain on the price.

 You can also take a bus from Kuala Besut back to Kuala Lumpur.
-Click here for the latest timetable and to book a ticket.

 Step 2: Travelling From Kuala Besut To Perhentian Islands

 Once you’ve made it to the Kuala Besut Jetty, the final part of your KL to Perhentian Island trip is a 30+ minute boat ride.
 This is sometimes called a ferry, but, in reality, you will be loaded on a small speed boat.
 These can be overloaded and a tight fit.
 It can also be a bumpy ride and you may get wet so keep electronics wrapped up and safe.